HwWobbe/WipHww/README.md

-- some instances still have examples that WORK and at a mid (not top ) placement was also found to be working, but may have been damaged
-  - deeper indentation finally made it work.
-  - this now allows Cascades
-    - will links work in these blocks
-      - can HTML anchors be used
   - these Comments should be a part of my quickLinks area(s)
     - confirm headings cannot be added, like this:
       - [CivicAtlas](https://github.com/Data-Integrity-Group/Wip#civicatlas)